ITSLeeds/TDS/courses/2day.md

     data (hint: the relevant column contains the word `local`)
 4. Filter crashes happened in the Isle of Wight using geographic subsetting (hint: remember `st_crs()`?)
-5. Bonus: Which type of spatial subsetting yielded more results and why?
+5. Bonus: Which type of subsetting yielded more results and why?
 6. Bonus: how many crashes happened in each zone?
 7. Create a new column called `month` in the crash data using the function `lubridate::month()` and the `date` column.